gold-standard-phantoms/asldro/docs/usage/series-asl.rst

 specified acquisition resolution.

-All parameters have defaults if omitted; the default parameters result in a "White Paper" style acquisition (pCASL, 1.8s label duration, 1.8s PLD etc) with one M0, one Control and one Label volume and SNR of 10.
+All parameters have defaults if omitted; the default parameters result in a "White Paper" style acquisition (pCASL, 1.8s label duration, 1.8s PLD etc.) with one M0, one Control and one Label volume and SNR of 10.
 All strings are case-insensitive, for example "pcasl", "pCASL" and "PCASL" are all valid.